 Also, the speed of penetration and other RAID operational steps must be measured for overall RAID planning purposes and ultimate success in the deep field, and this is only possible in a realistic setting.
 At the same time, a trial is best done in a low-marginal-cost and low-risk environment, rather than directly on the East Antarctic ice plateau.
 Taking into consideration all these factors, we settled upon a field trial near McMurdo at Minna Bluff as the best compromise between realism, cost, and risk.

-The Antarctic Field Trial will also present an invaluable opportunity for drillers to learn in the harsh environment of Antarctica.
+The Antarctic Field Trials in 2016-17 provided an invaluable opportunity for drillers to learn in the harsh environment of Antarctica.
 The Minna Bluff site is legendary for its sudden storms (“Herbie Alley”), yet it is relatively close to McMurdo in the event of a true emergency.
-Safety is the number one priority of RAID operations, and the field trial will provide an excellent chance to flag potential safety concerns and implement mitigation of safety issues.
-Fire readiness has not been tested in North America, so the Minna Bluff field trial will encompass the first fire drills and fire preparedness training in an environment with realistic temperatures, electric-insulating effects of snow, and hydrocarbon-based fluids.
+Safety is the number one priority of RAID operations, and the field trials provided an excellent chance to flag potential safety concerns and implement mitigation of safety issues.

 The RAID concept fundamentally embodies speed, with a design ultimately intended to produce 5 holes to bedrock per season.
 This translates to a design goal of about 40 hours to drill through 3000 m of ice.
-Therefore, one important objective of the trial is to measure how fast RAID can penetrate thick ice, including all the pipe handling and fluid recirculation system connections and disconnections.
+Therefore, one important objective of the Antarctic field trials is to measure how fast RAID can penetrate thick ice, including all the pipe handling and fluid recirculation system connections and disconnections.
 With only 600 m of ice at Minna Bluff, the comparable duration at this speed would be 8 hours.
-As we do not plan to have multiple shifts for the trial, one 8-hour shift with 3 drillers working full-time is a logical goal for 600 m of penetration.
-This goal will also allow the degree of driller fatigue to be assessed (although not, unfortunately, at high altitude).
-Because the ice thickness is slightly more than 600 m, this will leave a small increment of ice at the bottom of the borehole to be used for further tests of the ice coring and airlift systems.
+Because the ice thickness is slightly more than 600 m, a small increment of ice at the bottom of the borehole can be used for further tests of the ice coring and airlift systems.